knpuniversity/symfony/knpu/ep2-fundamentals/config_dev.yml-config_prod.yml.md

 telling us what route was matched.
 Heck, we can even see what route was matched for our ajax call.
 To see this working, you'll need a `FirePHP` extension installed in your browser.
-In your app, Monolog is attaching these messages to your response headers, and then extension is reading those.
+In your app, Monolog is attaching these messages to your response headers, and the extension is reading those.
 We don't want this to happen on production, so we only enabled this in the `dev` environment.

 Environments are awesome!
-But how could we use them *only* cache our markdown string in the `prod` environment?
+So how could we use them *only* cache our markdown string in the `prod` environment?